INITI-Playground/initi-playground-docs/docs/installation/choosing-wall.md

 - **Flat Surface:** The wall must be as flat as possible to avoid disruptions in the interactive experience.
 Uneven surfaces can interfere with projection quality and touch recognition.
 - **Minor Obstacles:** Small obstacles, such as electrical outlets or light switches, are acceptable as long as they don't protrude more than **5 cm** from the surface.
 These should not affect the touch recognition.

 Choosing the right wall is key to ensuring a smooth and enjoyable interactive experience for players.
-For a detailed explanation, be sure to check the video below on selecting the right wall for **INITI Playground**.
+For a detailed explanation, be sure to check the video below on selecting the right wall for INITI Playground.

 <br />